This Instant Pot wild rice soup recipe is cozy and naturally creamy, so it’s a 100% plant based dinner. Serve with crusty bread.

 This wild rice soup recipe is a bit different than most.
 First of all, it’s made in a pressure cooker or Instant Pot!
 Alex and I wanted to try making Instant Pot soup.
 For our first recipe, we decided on wild rice soup because wild rice typically takes so long to cook on the stovetop.
 Also, we decided to create this wild rice soup without using meat or dairy, so it’s naturally creamy!
 Since then we’ve made lots of Instant Pot soup recipes, but this one remains a favorite!

 To make this wild rice soup recipe, you use the Saute mode on the Instant Pot.
 Saute up the onion, celery, carrot, garlic, and mushrooms, then add the remainder of the ingredients and pressure cook.
 And while the soup is cooking, some cashews are also left out to soak.
-Once the soup is done, you’ll blend together the cashews with some of the soup to create a naturally creamy base without cream.
+Once the soup is done, you’ll blend together the cashews with some of the soup and some dried sage to create a naturally creamy base without cream.
 That makes this wild rice soup recipe vegan, vegetarian, and gluten free!
 Everyone we’ve served it to positively raves about it: it’s the perfect cozy fall dinner.

 Why make Instant Pot soup?